Peluchemoreno/cf-project/README.md

-# Project Title
+# Pokédex

-Pokedex - Your one stop shop to find pokemon stats
+Pokédex - Your one stop shop to find pokemon stats

 ## Table of Contents